MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Controlled

 A quantum [operation](xref:microsoft.quantum.glossary#operation) that takes one or more [qubits](xref:microsoft.quantum.glossary#qubit) as enablers for the target operation.
+For more information, see [Functor application](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/FunctorApplication.md#functor-application).

 ## Dirac Notation